jestjs/jest/docs/API.md

 For example, Jest ships with several plug-ins to `jasmine` that work by monkey-patching the jasmine API.
 If you wanted to add even more jasmine plugins to the mix (or if you wanted some custom, project-wide matchers for example), you could do so in this module.

+The currently executing test's file path is available as an injected global in this file as `_jestTestFilePath`.

 ### `config.testDirectoryName` [string]
 (default: `'__tests__'`)